chiaratomaiuolo/Master_thesis/pressure_analysis/pressure_analysis_logbook.md

 ![pressure trends](plots/p4_trend.png)

+As we can see, the oscillations in pressure are influenced by room temperature even if the termoregolator Julabo is on and set to a similar temperature.
+It is evident that the room temperature has a period of ~24 h, in particular when the air conditioned is turned off (from 22 to 5 h), the temperature has a steep rise (air is still and well-insulated).

+We have performed an exponential fit, on both full dataset and in a selected subsets of data, taking into consideration only data that correspond to a stable room temperature (by eye).

+The results are reported below:

 - Trying to fit only daily peaks.
 - Selection of data on hours where ambient temperature is stable (between 16 and 20)